tsouche/learn-docker/tutorial.md

 #### Deploy the app on the swarm manager

 Now that you have `myvm1`, you can use its powers as a swarm manager to deploy your app by using the same `docker stack deploy` command you used in part 3 to `myvm1`, and your local copy of `docker-compose.yml`.
 This command may take a few seconds to complete and the deployment takes some time to be available.
 Use the `docker service ps <service_name>` command on a swarm manager to verify that all services have been redeployed.
-You are connected to myvm1 by means of the docker-machine shell

-configuration, and you still have access to the files on your local host.

-Make sure you are in the same directory as before, which includes the

-docker-compose.yml file you created in part 3.
+You are connected to `myvm1` by means of the docker-machine shell configuration, and you still have access to the files on your local host.
+Make sure you are in the same directory as before, which includes the `docker-compose.yml` file you created in part 3.

-Just like before, run the following command to deploy the app on myvm1.
+Just like before, run the following command to deploy the app on `myvm1`:

-$ docker stack deploy -c docker-compose-part3.yml getstartedlab
+tuto@laptop:~$ docker stack deploy -c docker-compose-part3.yml getstartedlab

 Creating network getstartedlab_webnet